Manuel-Ferreras/phishing-Simulation/README.md

 # phishing-Simulation
- created phishing Simulation Campaign to deliver cyber security awareness training.
+Humans are one of the most vulnerable parts of cyber security so I created a phishing Simulation Campaign using Wizer to deliver cyber security awareness training.

+- Attacker will reconnaissance on side linkedin or use osint tools to find name and position of an Authority figure.

+-crated a cuztom email tranning